Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

-\begin{proof} By Lemma \ref{lem:presmoothing-factorable}, the pair $(\Sch_B,\Pi(\pi))$ is factorable.
-By the second statement of Corollary \ref{cor:lls-independence}, $\sG^r_d(X/B)$ defines a system of sheaves as in the hypotheses of Proposition \ref{prop:descent-box}.
-Applying that proposition yields a sheaf $\sG^r_d(X/B)$ on all of $\Sch_B$ whose restriction to each $B'\to B$ in $\Pi(\pi)$ equals the sheaf of Definition \ref{defn:d-lls}, which is a proper scheme of finite presentation over $B'$.
-It follows that $\sG^r_d(X/B)$ is itself a proper algebraic space of finite presentation (see Tags 083R, 0410, 03KG and 03KM of \cite{stacks-proj}).
+\begin{proof} Let $T$ be the full subcategory of the big \'etale site of $\Sch_B$ consisting of arrows $B''\to B$ such that $X_{B''}/B''$ is a consistent smoothing family.
+By Propositions \ref{prop:presmooth-smooth} and \ref{prop:consistent-local}, there is an \'etale cover $B'\to B$ such that $X':=X\times_B B'$ is a consistent smoothing family.
+It follows from Remark \ref{rem:descent-lemma-2} that $T$ satisfies the conditions of Lemma \ref{lem:descent-daddy}.
+Applying that Lemma, there is a sheaf $\sG^r_d(X/B)$ on the big \'etale site of $\Sch_B$ whose value on any $B''\to B$ over which $X_{B''}/B''$ is a consistent smoothing family is the sheaf $\sG^r_d(X_{B''}/B'')$ of Definition \ref{defn:d-lls}.
+Since $\sG^r_d(X_{B'}/B')$ is a proper scheme, we have that $\sG^r_d(X/B)$ is itself a proper algebraic space over $B$ (see Tags 083R, 0410, 03KG and 03KM of \cite{stacks-proj}).

-Similarly, if $\pi$ admits a section $s$, then for every $B' \to B$ in $\Pi(\pi)$, we then obtain a canonical forgetful morphism $\sG^r_d(X'/B')\to\Pic^{d,s}(X'/B')$ which is visibly compatible with base change, so by the functoriality in Proposition \ref{prop:descent-box} we obtain a unique morphism $\sG^r_d(X/B)\to\Pic^{d,s}(X/B)$ inducing the given ones on $\Pi(\pi)$. \margh{standardize base change/restriction notn/terms}
+Suppose $\pi$ admits a section $s$.
+For any $B'' \to B$ such that $X_{B''}/B''$ is a consistent smoothing family, there is a forgetful morphism $\sG^r_d(X_{B''}/B'')\to\Pic^{d,s}(X_{B''}/B'')$ defined by choosing the (unique) twist of the underlying line bundle that has multidegree concentrated along the image of $s$, as described in Notation \ref{notn:section-multideg}.
+This defines a morphism of sheaves on $T$.
+By Lemma \ref{lem:descent-daddy}, these extend uniquely to a morphism $\sG^r_d(X/B)\to\Pic^{d,s}(X/B)$ of sheaves on $\Sch_B$. \margh{standardize base change/restriction notn/terms}

 Universal relative dimension for stacks is defined (Definition 7.1 of \cite{os21}) in terms of descent from a smooth cover, so the desired statement follows from Proposition \ref{prop:lls-represent}.
-Similarly, since fiber dimension is invariant under base extension and flatness descends, the flatness statement also follows from Proposition \ref{prop:lls-represent}. \end{proof}
+Similarly, since fiber dimension is invariant under base extension and flatness and Cohen-Macaulayness descend, the final statements also follow from Proposition \ref{prop:lls-represent}. \end{proof}

 More generally, we have the following.